remiliacorp/remi-docs/content/collective/gambit.md

 ---
-Title: "NFT and the Art World Gambit"
+title: "NFT and the Art World Gambit"
-Order: 5
+order: 5
 ---

 ## Dispatch 0.1